intothedeep/Angular2-and-Node-Fileupload/README.md

 3. ng serve --open for angular and gulp for node

 later:
-- Add download part and Need to solve how to display pictures uploaded on the server on the client.
+- Add download part and Need to solve how to display pictures from the server at the client.

 This, below, is where I refer to build this application. https://github.com/rahil471/File-upload-Angular2-Nodejs